monanadmin/MONAN-scripts/README.md

 # MONAN-scripts

+this repository aims to maitains MONAN system execution scripts

+Folders:

-Scripts for prepare, install and run MONAN
+- egeon: Scripts for prepare, install and run MONAN on Egeon supercomputer.